Kukalooka/PokemonBattleSim/README.md

 This is a non profit project, made purely for fun and to learn

-I might remove the Pokemon theme in the future
+I"m in the process of removing the Pokemon theme but I'll let it be for now